-Freya presides over the afterlife realm Folkvang, whose inhabitants she selects from among the warriors slain in battle.
+Freya presides over the afterlife realm Folkvang.
+According to one Old Norse poem, she chooses half of the warriors slain in battle to dwell there.
 (See Death and the Afterlife.)

 Freya the Völva

-Seidr is a form of pre-Christian Norse magic and shamanism concerned with discerning destiny and altering its course by re-weaving part of its web.
+Seidr is a form of pre-Christian Norse magic and shamanism that involved discerning the course of fate and working within its structure to bring about change, often by symbolically weaving new events into being.
 This power could potentially be put to any use imaginable, and examples that cover virtually the entire range of the human condition can be found in Old Norse literature.

 In the Viking Age, the völva was an itinerant seeress and sorceress who traveled from town to town performing commissioned acts of seidr in exchange for lodging, food, and often other forms of compensation as well.
 Like other northern Eurasian shamans, her social status was highly ambiguous – she was by turns exalted, feared, longed for, propitiated, celebrated, and scorned.